software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 15
 >
-> Implement a REST API endpoint for _creating an answer for a quiz's question_.
+> Implement a REST API endpoint for _creating an answer_ for a quiz's question.
 Information about the answer's text, correctness (is the answer correct or not based on the question's correct answer) and the question reference should be stored in the database.
 If the user is trying to answer a quiz which is not published, return a `403 Forbidden` status as a response.
 If the user is trying to answer a question which does not exist, return a `404 Not Found` status as a response.
 If the answer is invalid (for example blank answer text), return a `400 Bad Request` status as a response.
 >
 > Define the request body format with a [DTO](https://www.baeldung.com/java-dto-pattern) class.
 The frontend can send a JSON request body for example in the following format:
 >